department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-synthesis-and-topline-summary.md

 - This is just a summary of findings, no recommendations

 Next Steps:
-- The Research Lead should work with the Design Team & PM to create recommendations
+- The Research Lead should work with the UX Team & PM to create recommendations
 - The PM & PO should decide if a full research readout is required and who needs to be invited

 ## Acceptance Criteria